August 20, 2012

 Teacher Spotlight: Mr. Choate

-This year in Charger we would like to introduce the Teacher Spotlight in order to individually recognize the admirable teachers we have here at Cookeville High School that go above and beyond for their students.
+By Aaron Phillips This year in Charger we would like to introduce the Teacher Spotlight in order to individually recognize the admirable teachers we have here at Cookeville High School that go above and beyond for their students.
 This issue, I would like to put the spotlight on Mr. Michael Choate, Choir Director and well-respected teacher here at CHS.
-I sat down to talk with Mr. Choate on his reasoning behind going into teaching and his thoughts on this 2012-2013 school year.
+I sat down to talk with Mr. Choate on his...

 August 16, 2012